eamsdev/MiniBlog/src/assets/posts/4_20230312_Event_Sourcing.md

 ## Loading the aggregate aka. hydrating

-Persisting the events is good and all, but how do we load them from event store in to the aggregate to process further commands?
-This is actually called hydration, it refers to the process of reconstructing the current state of an aggregate by replaying series of events that have occurred in the past.
+Persisting the events is good and all, but how do we load them from event store into the aggregate to process further commands?
+This is called hydration, and refers to the process of reconstructing the current state of an aggregate by replaying a series of events that have occurred in the past.

 ```csharp
 // AggregateRepository.cs